khimo/khimo.github.io/bli-guides/_ideas/howto-join-spoken-notification.md

 ### Customize Settings

 You can customize the macro by changing the SETTINGS section.
-This allows you to define the default VOLUME, LANGUAGE, and the MSG_TEMPLATE to be said when a LINK event is detected.
+This allows you to define the default VOLUME, LANGUAGE, and the MSG_TEMPLATE to be saidwhen a LINK event is detected.